RichardSobreiro/article-strangle-legacy-system/Part I.md

 <img src="./EventStorming - 4.png" alt= 'Event Storming: Domains' >

 After the discussion about Domain Events, Commands, Processes, and their relationships, it's time to start drafting the first limits between the clusters of elements present in the diagram.
 This is one the most important steps because here we define what will be present in each system responsible for the business capacity needed, and also the consistency level after the unfolding of some Domain Event.
 Usually, people tend to at first moment say that everything should have a strong consistency level.
 What does that mean?
 I will try to explain with an example: after the Domain Event SpecialistAssigned is emitted, the Specialist must be notified immediately.
 To smooth things try to say that the Specialist will be notified after 24 hours or one week.
-It makes people exercise the idea of having a system based on events.
+It makes people exercise the idea of having a system based on events and asynchronous communication.

-Also, remember the aim here is to define the boundaries between the different phases of the business process modeled.
-Having those boundaries clearly stated tends to make people understand the steps needed to complete a modernization project and cloud migration.
+Also, remember that the aim here is to define the boundaries between the different phases of the business process modeled.
+Having those boundaries clearly stated tends to make people understand the steps needed to complete a modernization project and cloud migration and to isolate responsibilities.
 And again, the modeling of a business process is something that is never over.
 It should change and evolve as the business and technical expertise evolves.
 If there is some point fuzzy and clunky while defining the boundaries for the domains don't spend so much time discussing it.
 Take a deep breath and come back for the sessions next week.

 ### What will be modernized first?